developerruhul/frontend-checklist/README.md

 - [ ] Package managers -> npm/yarn
 - [ ] CSS architecture -> BEM
-- [ ] CSS Frameworks -> Bootstrap
+- [ ] CSS Frameworks -> Bootstrap/TailwindCSS
-- [ ] CSS Pre-processors -> SASS
+- [ ] CSS Pre-processors -> SASS/PostCSS

 ### TASKS

-- [ ] Add bootstrap to the phase 1 projects using npm or yarn
+- [ ] Create some phase 1 projects using **Bootstrap** and **TailwindCSS**
+- [ ] Try to use npm/yarn as much as possible to practice it
-- [ ] convert the projects that you made in phase 1 to use BEM
+- [ ] Convert some phase 1 projects to use BEM
-- [ ] Write the CSS in SASS
+- [ ] Write any CSS in SASS/PostCSS
-- [ ] Automate the SASS to CSS conversion using npm script

-## PHASE 3: RAMPING UP
+## PHASE 3: Build tools

-This phase is going to be some time and is your step into modern frontend development.
-Go ahead and learn more about the JavaScript.
+This phase is going to be taking some time and is your step into modern frontend web development.
+Go ahead and learn more about the JavaScript ecosystem.
 Learn what is Webpack, understand the different concepts and why was it ever needed.
-Understand what is babel, why do we use it and learn how to integrate with webpack and lastly learn how to lint your code using ESLint.
+Understand what is babel, why do we use it, and learn how to integrate it with webpack and finally, learn how to lint your code using ESLint.
 All of the items listed in this phase revolve around webpack.

 - [ ] Babel
-- [ ] npm scripts
 - [ ] webpack
 - [ ] eslint
 - [ ] prettier